brunch/brunch.github.io/app/assets/_docs/getting-started.md

 ## Tasting your first Brunch

-So, you've installed Node.js and brunch itself (`npm install -g brunch`).
+So, you've installed Node.js and Brunch itself (`npm install -g brunch`).
 You're probably starving at this point.
 Let's get *straight to the business*.

 `brunch new` helps to init new Brunch project from one of